 Dimension Minimum requirements for dimension score.
-Scoring Methodology M2 (i) Controls in the taxpayer registration Score = A : Taxpayers are registered in a complete database system with comprehensive direct linkages to other relevant government registration systems and financial sector regulations. system.
-Score = B : Taxpayers are registered in a complete database system with some linkages to other relevant government registration systems and financial sector regulations.
+Scoring Methodology M2 (i) Controls Score = A: Taxpayers are registered in a complete database system with in the comprehensive direct linkages to other relevant government registration systems taxpayer and financial sector regulations. registration Score = B: Taxpayers are registered in a complete database system with some system. linkages to other relevant government registration systems and financial sector regulations.
 Score = C: Taxpayers are registered in database systems for individual taxes, which may not be fully and consistently linked.
 Linkages to other registration/licensing functions may be weak but are then supplemented by occasional surveys of potential taxpayers.
-Score = D : Taxpayer registration is not subject to any effective controls or enforcement systems (ii) Effectiveness Score = $\mathbf{A}$ : Penalties for all areas of non-compliance are set sufficiently high to act as deterrence and are consistently administered. of penalties for non- compliance Score = B : Penalties for non-compliance exist for most relevant areas, but are not always effective due to insufficient scale and/or inconsistent administration. with registration and tax Score = C : Penalties for non-compliance generally exist, but substantial changes to their structure, levels or administration are needed to give them a real impact on compliance. declaration Score = D : Penalties for non-compliance are generally non-existent or ineffective (i.e. set far too low to have an impact or rarely imposed). (iii) Planning and monitoring of Score A : Tax audits and fraud investigations are managed and reported on according to a comprehensive and documented audit plan, with clear risk assessment criteria for all major taxes that apply self-assessment. tax audit programs.
-Score = B : Tax audits and fraud investigations are managed and reported on according to a documented audit plan, with clear risk assessment criteria for audits in at least one major tax area that applies self-assessment.
+Score = D: Taxpayer registration is not subject to any effective controls or enforcement systems (ii) Score = A : Penalties for all areas of non-compliance are set sufficiently high to Effectiveness act as deterrence and are consistently administered. of penalties Score = B: Penalties for non-compliance exist for most relevant areas, but are for non- not always effective due to insufficient scale and/or inconsistent administration. compliance Score = C: Penalties for non-compliance generally exist, but substantial with changes to their structure, levels or administration are needed to give them a real registration impact on compliance. and tax Score = D: Penalties for non-compliance are generally non-existent or declaration ineffective (i.e. set far too low to have an impact or rarely imposed). (iii) Planning Score A: Tax audits and fraud investigations are managed and reported on and according to a comprehensive and documented audit plan, with clear risk monitoring of assessment criteria for all major taxes that apply self-assessment. tax audit Score = B: Tax audits and fraud investigations are managed and reported on programs. according to a documented audit plan, with clear risk assessment criteria for audits in at least one major tax area that applies self-assessment.
 Score = C : There is a continuous program of tax audits and fraud investigations, but audit programs are not based on clear risk assessment criteria.
-Score = D : Tax audits and fraud investigations are undertaken on an ad hoc basis if at all.
+Score = D: Tax audits and fraud investigations are undertaken on an ad hoc basis if at all.